zeroluck/docs/sources/reference/oxTrust/index.md

  * __ldifStoreDir__ `/var/removedldif/`

+ * __cacertsLocation__ holds the value
- * __cacertsLocation__ `/usr/java/latest/jre/lib/security/cacerts` This option defines keystore to use for SSL download certificate verification.
-It is a good idea to have all truster root CA at this keystore Defaults to tomcat SSL keystore (one defined in server.xml)
+   `/usr/java/latest/jre/lib/security/cacerts`.
+This option defines a keystore to be used for downloaded SSL certificates.
+It is a good idea to have all trusted root CA at this keystore.
+It defaults to the Tomcat SSL keystore that is defined in `server.xml`.

  * __cacertsPassphrase__ If this option is present it will be used as a passphrase to a keystore that is defined in the tag `cacertsLocation`.